What is Hoarseness?

 What Are The Causes Of Hoarseness?

-Vocal Nodules: More prolonged hoarseness is usually due to using your voice either too much, too loudly, or improperly over extended periods of time.
+Vocal Nodules: More prolonged hoarseness is usually due to using your voice either too much, too loudly, or improperly over extended periods.
 These habits can lead to vocal nodules (singers’ nodes), which are callous-like growths or may lead to polyps of the vocal cords (more extensive swelling).
 Both of these conditions are benign.
-Vocal nodules are common in children and adults who raise their voice in work or play.
+Vocal nodules are common in children and adults who raise their voices at work or play.

 Gastroesophageal Reflux: A common cause of hoarseness is gastro-esophageal reflux when stomach acid comes up the swallowing tube (esophagus) and irritates the vocal cords.
 Many patients with reflux-related changes of voice do not have symptoms of heartburn.
 Usually, the voice is worse in the morning and improves during the day.
 These people may have a sensation of a lump in their throat, mucus sticking in their throat or an excessive desire to clear their throat.
 It is very important to realize that this condition is usually seen in the absence of any other symptoms, although patients are almost always surprised to realize that their stomach contents can cause such trouble with their voice and throat.
 Many of these patients can be helped with subtle behavioral or lifetime changes.